Editor’s note: On June 15, 2022, Southern Fidelity Insurance was placed into receivership .

-Based on Southern Fidelity's customer reviews and complaints, it's not clear how the claims process is overall.
-Some negative reviews cite bad claims experiences, but it's not enough to get a sense of trend versus outlier experiences.
-Plus, the company's Complaint Index is improving, suggesting improvements in the claims process.
+Based on Southern Fidelity’s customer reviews, it’s not clear how the claims process is overall.
+Some negative reviews cite bad claims experiences, but it’s not enough to get a sense of trend versus outlier experiences.

 What we do know for sure is how we approach claims: with transparency, speed, and ease.
 We keep you informed from the first notice of loss to settlement and repair.
 Plus, we leverage technology and virtual inspections to speed things up.

 We also offer our Managed Repair Network to connect policyholders with licensed, insured, and local contractors who are vetted for their professionalism and quality of work.
 You still call all the shots in how the work is done.